nassir-malik/IOT-Pi3-Alexa-Automation/README.md

 1. Type "sudo raspi-config" and go to "Interfacing Options" and enable VNC.
 Reboot pi3 by typing this command "sudo reboot".
 You will loose ssh connection.

 1. Download and install VNC client on youe pc https://www.realvnc.com/download/vnc/windows/.
-Try to connect to Respberry Pi3 using IP address.
+Connect VNC to Respberry Pi3 using IP address.
+Login with user name "pi" and password "raspberry".
+You should see Pi3 desktop.

   ![alt text](https://raw.githubusercontent.com/nassiramalik/IOT-Pi3-Alexa-Automation/master/images/pi3vnc.png)